Jalalhejazi/azure-fqdn-operator/README.md

-# POC Operator: Create AZUR FQDN on service creation
+# POC Operator - Create AZUR FQDN on service creation

 Create a secret with an Azure service principal client credentials, tenant id, and subscription id.